 Nepal is a country with much beauty and much poverty.
 DWC is working with Creating Possibilities Nepal, a non-profit that works with women, children and youth to have better lives.
 This project involves building a home for a family in need.

 About The Trip:

+Our goal is to build them proper housing this October.
 Our in-country partner, Creating Possibilities Nepal (CP), is a non-political, non-religious, non-profit social organization.
 The group envisions a democratic society where all children and women have their basic human rights respected.
 The organization believes in the universal realization of human rights and in transparent and good governance.

 CP’s goals include establishing an educational fund for the underprivileged children and women of Nepal; to launch income generating programs for their parents; to help women and children improve their quality of leadership; and to initiate local, regional and international alliances to combat labor exploitation and sexual violation of children and women.

 By working on this project, you’ll be building a future for a family that is truly in need.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

 Read day-to-day experiences from our volunteers on the Nepal Blog »